 Despite these challenges, shipping container homes are definitely growing in popularity due to their unique look, eco-friendliness and ease of construction.

-For more information on green building, check out the links on the next page.
+For more information on green building, check out the links below.